yuliamg/intro_to_programing_2025/day1_terminal/day1_terminal.md

      - `#!/bin/bash`
    - **Running the Bash Script**
      - Execute the script from the terminal.
+     - Interrupt terminal execultion by using `Control + c`

 ### **If time allows, if not let's do next class:**